simslab/scHPF/README.md

 Pre-release of [Single-cell Hierarchical Poisson Factorization (scHPF)](bioarxiv_link), as described in the forthcoming manuscript: <br/> *De novo* Gene Signature Identification from Single-Cell RNA-Seq with Hierarchical Poisson Factorization.

 scHPF is a tool for _de novo_ discovery of both discrete and continuous expression patterns in single-cell RNA\-sequencing (scRNA-seq) data.
 It adapts [Hierarchical Poisson Factorization](http://www.cs.columbia.edu/~blei/papers/GopalanHofmanBlei2015.pdf) to avoid prior normalization and model variable sparsity across genes and cells.
-Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in our [paper on bioarxiv](bioarxiv_link).
+Algorithmic details, benchmarking against alternative methods, and scHPF's application to a spatially sampled high-grade glioma can be found in our [paper on biorxiv](biorxiv_link).

 ## Requirements
 Code for preprocessing, training, and postprocessing has been tested with Python 3.6 and Tensorflow 1.3/1.8 on Ubuntu and Mac.